PugQn/Joyride/README.md

-# Joyride

-Joyride (INFO101, Victoria University Wellington 2023)
+# Joyride (INFO101, Victoria University Wellington 2023)

 This was an individual project.
 In response to the assessment provocation, I chose to brand my fictional company as "fun", "A Joy to Ride", which is